 Trees for Tribal Communities

-Plantation of local trees in the villages of Bangra Block, namely Santpura and Budhwali of Jhansi District in Uttar Pradesh, India.
+Plantation of local trees in the villages of Bangra Block, namely Santpura, Budhwali, and Magarwara of Jhansi District in Uttar Pradesh, India.

 - To facilitate the basic needs of the tribal communities that are dependent on the forest